COP 19/CMP 9 (Nov. 2013, Warsaw, Poland) adopted three decisions relating to national

 communications (NCs) of Annex I Parties:

-secretariat to prepare a compilation and synthesis (C&S) report on the information reported by
+22/CP.19 requests the secretariat to prepare a compilation and synthesis (C&S) report on the

-9/CMP.9 requests the secretariat to prepare a C&S report on supplementary information
+CMP decision 9/CMP.9 requests the secretariat to prepare a C&S report on supplementary

-incorporated in NC6 submitted in accordance with Article 7, paragraph 2 of the Kyoto Protocol also
+information incorporated in NC6 submitted in accordance with Article 7, paragraph 2 of the Kyoto

 COP 18, (Dec.
 2012 in Doha, Qatar), adopted the common tabular format for the “UNFCCC